Go Backpacking

 You are in a safety harness, which arrests your fall, but it still sounds intense.
 The woman whose birthday it was on my tour went to do this at her husband's urging after our experience ended.

-The guides take photos during the experiences, so you can also preview and purchase any you like afterward.
+The guides take photos during the experiences, so you can preview and purchase anything you like afterward.
 Camera rental and digital video footage are also available for $30.

 I received a complimentary zip line tour at Empower Adventures during a press trip organized by Visit Tampa Bay.
 The Empower Adventures Tampa Bay staff took all the photos of Dave used here.